pnpm/pnpm/README.md

 npm config set registry http://npmjs.eu
 ```

-Or to use it for just one command:
+Or to use it for just one command, use environment variables:

 ```
 env npm_registry=http://npmjs.eu